 After your query executes, the results display in the Results box.
 Use other features in the Query Tool to save the query or save your result set.

-Note: For sample queries and the details of schemas and tables, refer to the Useful Queries topic.
+For sample queries and the details of schemas and tables, refer to the Useful

-Save a Result Set to a CSV File

-Restrict Row Count in Query Results
+The Query Tool Save a Result Set to a CSV File Restrict Row Count in Query Results